lightly-ai/lightly/docs/source/docker/getting_started/first_steps.rst

 - Saving thumbnails of images for a more responsive Lightly Platform.
 - Saving images of cropped out objects, if you use the object-level workflow.
 See also :ref:`docker-object-level`.
 - Saving frames of videos, if your input consists of videos.
-- Providing the relevant filenames file if you want to to run the lightly worker only on a subset of input files: See also :ref:`specifying_relevant_files`.
+- Providing the relevant filenames file if you want to to run the Lightly Worker only on a subset of input files: See also :ref:`specifying_relevant_files`.
 - Providing predictions for running the object level workflow or as additional information for the selection process.
 See also :ref:`docker-datasource-predictions`.
 - Providing metadata as additional information for the selection process.
 See also :ref:`docker-datasource-metadata`.